sf-wdi-44/schedule/homework.md

 	- `getDifference` – takes in an array of numbers and returns a sentence with the highest number, lowest number, and the difference between them
 	    - ex: `getDifference([5, 2, 3, 8, 1]) // => 'The highest number is 8.
 The lowest number is 1.
 The difference is 7'`

-	- `countVowels` – counts how many vowels there are in an array:
+	- `countVowels` – counts how many vowels there are in an array
 		- ex: `countVowels(['a', 'b', 'u', 'c', 'g', 'o']) // => 3`
 		- Hint: declare a `var vowels = [‘a’, ‘e’, ‘i', ‘o’, ‘u’]` variable
 		- Hint: use JavaScript’s `.indexOf()` function to test if a letter is in that `vowels` array (look up how `.indexOf()` works, if you are not sure!)